mustaqs/EDS124BR/index.md

 You can find the video for Explain Your Program Week 3 [here](https://youtu.be/BJPcU-t3Who).

 You can find the video for Write and Explain a Program Week 3 [here](https://youtu.be/ddoPZVvqisA).
 This link is for the second video assignment in week 3.

+## Week 4 Videos
+You can find the video for Explain Your Program Week 4 [here](https://youtu.be/oywdGF1IStY).